brandonkal/linaria/docs/BASICS.md

 }
 ```

-Apart from the reduced boilerplate code, this also makes it easier to do prop based styling which you'll cover later in the guide.
+Apart from the reduced boilerplate code, this also makes it easier to do prop based styling which you'll cover later in this guide.

 ### Nesting, pseudo-elements and pseudo-selectors

-You can nest selectors, pseudo-elements and pseudo-selectors similar to Sass, thanks to [stylis](https://github.com/thysultan/stylis.js).
+You can nest selectors, pseudo-elements and pseudo-selectors similar to Sass, thanks to [postCSS](https://postcss.parts).

 For example, to change the color of a button on hover, you'll write something like this: